 More detailed information will be shared in communication meetings at the plant and included in materials provided to impacted employees.
 Employees can also visit the plant’s Human Resources/Employee Relations office.

-Contact information for the Benefits Service Center is available on the company portal.
+Contact information for the HR STEEL Center is available on the company portal.
 To access the portal and Benefits Service Center, please follow the steps below:

 STEP 1: Click here and login using your Network User ID and Password.